Student Initiatives

 PUCS is devoted to helping foster a sense of community within the Department of Chemistry, including prospective chemistry majors.
 The group provides mentorship to all interested parties, including advice on what classes to take, which labs best suit people's interest, as well as fun and interesting social events to take part in.

-Princeton University Python Community (PUPC)
+Princeton University Python Community (PrincetonPy)

 PUPC is an interdisciplinary community of Python enthusiasts of all levels.
 The group includes undergraduates, graduate students, postdocs, faculty, and staff and meets biweekly for tutorials, demos, and help sessions.